Punkweb/punkweb-boards/README.md

 fit special needs for this project.

-For now, download [SCEditor](http://www.sceditor.com/) and place it in:
+For now, download [SCEditor](http://www.sceditor.com/) and unzip it at:
 `django-boards/static-assets/sceditor/`